SebastianWendel/chef-elasticsearch/README.md

 * `node['elasticsearch']['mem_mlock']` - set mlockall to lock all available heap memory, default is "true".

 ## Plugins  ##
+For installing elasticsearch plugins just add it in the following way:

 * `node['elasticsearch']['plugins']` - provide a comma separated list including github and projekt name, like the following defaults "lukas-vlcek/bigdesk, Aconex/elasticsearch-head"

+You can also use the link to install a plugin:

+    sudo elasticsearch-plugins -install elasticsearch/elasticsearch-river-couchdb

 For more infromation on elasticsearch plugins go to: